- First Hit (single): Carlos Beltran

 Marlins Park cost $634 million to build, three-quarters of which came from public funds.
 The funding mechanism was in fact so complex that the Federal Securities and Exchange Commission launched an investigation into the issuing of the bonds that were sold to investors, looking for evidence of misleading information that could amount to securities fraud.
 The ballpark is equipped with a retractable roof, an important feature given how much rain delays were a plague at the Marlins' previous home.
 However, they have not entirely disappeared at the new facility, as fickle rain showers have been known to fall out of a seemingly blue sky in Miami, and the roof's slow closing mechanism cannot compensate.
 This has caused embarrassment on some occasions, especially on Opening Day in 2015, when the tarp to cover the infield was stored out of reach of the grounds crew.
 The incident also revealed that the Marlins, always happy to cut corners, were relying on on-line weather applications for their forecasts, and not on a professional meteorologist.

-There ballpark features window panels that can be opened or closed to allow fresh breezes to come in from the outside.
+The ballpark features window panels that can be opened or closed to allow fresh breezes to come in from the outside.
 Contrary to most parks built in the previous two decades, it makes no attempt at capturing a retro look.
 Reflective of team owner Jeffrey Loria's background as an art dealer, the park features a number of works of art, including reproductions of paintings by Joan Miro and Roy Lichtenstein done as huge mosaics.
 There is also a bobblehead museum in one of the concourses.
-The ballpark also features a pair of large aquariums behind the backstop, but its most visible feature is a huge, garish sculpture in centerfield that Miami Herald columnist Linda Robertson described as follows:
+The ballpark also originally featured a pair of large aquariums behind the backstop, but its most visible feature was a huge, garish sculpture in centerfield that Miami Herald columnist Linda Robertson described as follows:

 It is so tacky, therefore so Miami.
 Red Grooms designed it, complete with pink flamingos, a seagull, a sun, ocean waves, and two mechanized marlins that will jump and swim when a Marlins homer is hit.

 The sculpture, whose official name is "Homer", got some additional publicity early in the 2017 season when a stray cat was seen in the area, and eventually elected to take a nap in the sculpture while a game was going on.
 The Marlins announced that to ensure the cat would not be hurt, the mechanism would not be used were one of their players to hit a homer in the game.
 In 2018, after the purchase of the Marlins by Bruce Sherman and the installation of Derek Jeter as team president, stories began to circulate that the Marlins wanted to get rid of the statue (which officially belongs to the city of Miami) because the top two executives reportedly hated it.
 This was seen as symbolic of the pair in trying to get rid of anything distinctive associated with the team, starting with the star players that had been traded away in a fire sale earlier that off-season.
 Stories then emerged that the plan was to move the sculpture outside the stadium, to turn it into public art, and replace it with a party deck.
 Before the 2021 season, it was the fish tanks that disappeared, abolished by the new regime.

 The attempt to find a modern look for the stadium was no accident.
 As team President David Samson explained: